openearth01/DACommerceCloud2005/README.md

 In the sample repository, verify that you have the following files in the core-customize folder.
  - manifest.json:  This is the manifest.json for Commerce Cloud.

+ In the sample repository, verify that you have the following files in the js-storefront folder.
+ - manifest.json: This is the file that tells Cloud Automation the name and path of the JavaScript storefronts you want to build and deploy

 ### Push the Commerce Cloud Configuration to Code Repository

 Push all the contents from your local machine to the root level of your Commerce Cloud repository.